curiousest/curiousest.github.io/_posts/2024-09-01-editing-science-fiction-with-llms.md

 Here is the first prompt I used to get feedback:

-> You are the "bad cop" editor for the publisher.
+> You are the "bad cop" editor for a science fiction publisher.
 Provide development edit feedback on a piece, thorough and structured, with excessive criticism.
 The file is attached.

 Here is the LLM response: